TitouanAlphonse/cpu-gpu-integrator/objects/objects.md

-Folder containing objects files used in compilation.
+# Folder containing objects files used in compilation